yurigushiken/ier_analysis-2/README.md

 ### The Origins of Language

-The project investigates how pre-linguistic infants represent events (e.g., "giving", "showing") to determine if these concepts naturally undergird the acquisition of verb-argument structure in language.
+The project investigates how pre-linguistic infants represent events (e.g., "giving", "showing") to determine if these concepts undergird the acquisition of verb-argument structure in language.

 ### Inspiration from "Home Signers"

-The hypothesis is driven by evidence that deaf children invent gestural communication systems with complex argument structures even without linguistic input, suggesting these concepts are innate to the human conceptual system.
+The hypothesis is driven by evidence that deaf children invent gestural communication systems with argument structures even without linguistic input, suggesting these concepts are innate to the human conceptual system.

 ### The Role of Intentionality